cvknage/cvknage/content/blog/04-raspberry-pi-plexmediaserver.md

 author = "Christophe Knage"
 +++

-This post covers installing Plex Media Server on a Raspberry Pi 4 and keeping Plex up to date.
+**This post covers installing Plex Media Server on a Raspberry Pi 4 B and keeping Plex up to date.**

 ### Sources